GustavoKasaki/GustavoKasaki/README.md

 ### 🚀 About Me
 - 🎓 **Mechanical Engineering graduate** transitioning into a career in **Full Stack Development**.
-- 💻 Passionate about solving problems and creating efficient digital solutions.
+- 💻 Passionate about solving problems, creating efficient digital solutions and learning new things.
 - 📚 Currently studying and developing projects focused on modern technologies.

 ### 🛠️ Technologies and Tools